vivo87/react-hooks-dynamic-form/packages/rhdf-lib/README.md

 };
 ```

-Each component update can cause an infinity loop a new `remoteValues` object is created.
-Therefore, only assign remoteValues in other scope (parent component, react hooks useState, useMemo ...)
+Each component update can cause an infinity loop as a new `remoteValues` object is created.
+Therefore, only assign remoteValues in other scope (parent component, react hooks useState, useMemo ...).
+Anyway, for the purpose of `remoteValues`, it will never be initialized inline this way but only by error.

 <br/>